konflux-ci/e2e-tests/README.md

 ## Start running E2E tests

+Just trying to run e2e test from main to see if they even work

 All the instructions about installing Konflux locally/CI and running tests locally/CI can be found in this [Documentation](docs/Installation.md), which contains also information about how to pair Pull Requests when breaking changes are introduced.

 ## Start developing tests